blockchainsllc/in3-docs/docs/api-cmd.rst

            # send a tx to a function
            in3 -to 0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c  -gas 1000000 send "registerServer(string,uint256)" "https://in3.slock.it/kovan1" 0xFF

-     call <signature> ...args
+     sign <data>
+        signs the data and returns the signature (65byte as hex).
+Use the -sigtype to specify the creation of the hash. call <signature> ...args
         uses ``eth_call`` to call a function.
 Following the ``call`` argument the function-signature and its arguments must follow. in3_nodeList